openjdk/panama-foreign/doc/panama_ffi.md

 }
 ```

-It's easy to see how this code improves over the former in many ways; first, native scopes have primitives to allocate *and* initialize the contents of a segment; secondly, native scope use more efficient allocation underneath, so that not every allocation request is turned into a `malloc` — in fact, if the size of memory to be used is known before hand, clients can also use the bounded variant of native scope, using the `NativeScope::boundedScope(long size)` factory [^5].
+It's easy to see how this code improves over the former in many ways; first, native scopes have primitives to allocate *and* initialize the contents of a segment; secondly, native scope use more efficient allocation underneath, so that not every allocation request is turned into a `malloc` — in fact, if the size of memory to be used is known before hand, clients can also use the bounded variant of native scope, using the `NativeScope::boundedScope(long size)` factory <a href="5"><sup>5</sup></a>.
 Third, a native scope can be used as a single temporal bound for all the segments allocated within it: that is, if the code needs to instantiate other variables, it can keep doing so using the same scope — when the *try-with-resource* statement completes, all resources associated with the scope will be freed.

 There are at least two cases where allocation of native resources occurs *outside* a native scope: